underscore7/AsciiClock/README.md

 ## Installation
 To install manually, download and open the latest .rmskin file avalible in [releases](https://github.com/underscore7/AsciiClock/releases)

-To install [With Meters on Demand](https://github.com/meters-on-demand/cli), past the following command:
+To install [With Meters on Demand](https://github.com/meters-on-demand/cli), paste the following command:
 ```
 mond install underscore7/AsciiClock
 ```